Groestlcoin/nodeinfo/README.md

 ## NodeInfo

-Simple QT fullscreen app compatible with linuxfb (direct framebuffer) that displays information about a Bitcoin Node
+Simple QT fullscreen app compatible with linuxfb (direct framebuffer) that displays information about a Groestlcoin Node

 ### Compile